-Eclipse iFlow tool has some functionality of ESR swing client such as creation of SWCVs, Message Types, Mapping, Service Interfaces, etc., but it lacks the mapping testing tool which is crucial for Development Unit Testing.
-In the future, we will be able to build complete End to End scenarios using only Eclipse tool while Swing clients could become obsolete.
+Eclipse iFlow tool has some functionality of ESR swing clients such as the creation of SWCVs, Message Types, Mapping, Service Interfaces, etc., but it lacks the mapping testing tool which is crucial for Development Unit Testing.
+In the future, we will be able to build complete End to End scenarios using only the Eclipse tool while Swing clients could become obsolete.

 Step 1: Create Business Components in Eclipse NWDS PI Explorer.